Open Call: WSRC Scholar Application for September 2023 – August 2025

-The Women's Studies Research Center of Brandeis University invites applications for Scholars and Arts Practitioners for a two-year appointment from September 1, 2023 through August 31, 2025.
-We seek to bring together Scholars in different fields, such as literature, history, art, and law who conduct research on themes related to gendered violence, women, gender, and/or sexuality.
-Artists with craft in any medium — painting, sculpture, cloth, film, drawing, etc. are also encouraged to apply.
+The Women's Studies Research Center of Brandeis University invites applications for Scholars and Arts Practitioners for a two-year appointment from Sept.
+1, 2023 – Aug.
+31, 2025.
+We seek to bring together Scholars in different fields, such as literature, history, art and law, who conduct research on themes related to gendered violence, women, gender and/or sexuality.
+Artists with craft in any medium — painting, sculpture, cloth, film, drawing, etc., — are also encouraged to apply.

 All applications are reviewed and evaluated by the applications committee, which includes current Scholars and Brandeis faculty members, who then present their recommendations to the WSRC Director for discussion and final approval.